skmohammedumar/AI-Powered-Customer-Retention-Prediction-System-Visualization-/README.md

 ## ✅ Project Outcome

 This project successfully demonstrates how **data preprocessing and visualization** can be used to gain meaningful insights into customer churn behavior.
 The clean dataset and visual analysis provide a strong foundation for building predictive machine learning models in the next phase.

----

-## 👨‍💻 Author

-**Shaik Kamalapuram Mohammed Umar**

----

-📌 *This README documents the complete data visualization and preprocessing workflow used in this project.*